 Last but not least, your only other consideration in choosing a cabin is whether you book a Guaranteed cabin or book an allocated cabin.
-A Guaranteed cabin means you select the cruise category and let the cruise Operator select your cabin – or you can request the exact cabin you want to stay in.
+A Guaranteed cabin means you select the cruise cabin category, but let the cruise-line select your cabin – or you can request the exact cabin you want to stay in.

 There can be a lot to consider when you are booking a cabin for the first time, but don’t let that detract from the fabulous voyage you are going to have once you have booked your cruise holiday.
 Your Global Journeys Cruise Advisor will be able to help you with their expertise.